ibromurph/st-lawrence-fc/README.md

 **Buttons** - All buttons have the same style to help with consistency.

-**Responsiveness** - All pages are responsive and have the same functionality on different devices
+**Responsiveness** - All pages are responsive and have the same functionality on different devices.

 **Footer** - A footer navigation bar has been added at the bottom of the page so the user doesn't have to keep scrolling to the top to navigate the site.